GerritGeeraerts/markdown-cv/index_full.md

 </div>

 ## About Me
 `-`
 As a passionate tech enthusiast, I am driven by the belief that technology is a powerful tool for enhancing efficiency and productivity.

 As a person, I am a collaborative team player with a passion for continuous learning and knowledge sharing.
 Motivated, a creative problem-solver, leveraging critical thinking and analytical skills to find robust solutions.
-I am a generalist with a broad interest range.
+I am also a generalist with a broad interest range.

-My goal is to find a team like-minded people and continuously expand our technical expertise by learning and integrating the latest technologies to build robust solutions that enhance our productivity and efficiency.
+My goal is to find a team with like-minded people and continuously expand our technical expertise by learning and integrating the latest technologies to build robust solutions that enhance our productivity and efficiency.

 ## Experience